kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/graphql/graphql.proto.sk.md

 ### ServiceSpec

+Only supported in enterprise with the GraphQL addon.
-Service spec describing GraphQL upstreams.
+This is the service spec describing GraphQL upstreams.
 This will usually be filled automatically via function discovery (if the upstream supports introspection).
-If your upstream service is a GraphQL service, use this service spec (an empty spec is fine), to make sure that traffic to it is routed with
+If your upstream service is a GraphQL service, use this service spec (an empty spec is fine).

 ```yaml
 "endpoint": .graphql.options.gloo.solo.io.ServiceSpec.Endpoint